Editor's note: This piece was originally published on September 11, 2016.

 “I saw two people hold hands and jump together.
 That made me sick,” my dad remembered.

 As the crowd watched in horror, my father remembers, they would moan each time another person jumped.
 Each time, someone would scream.
 USA Today estimated that at least 200 people jumped that day.

-Powerless, is how my father describes feeling back then.
+Powerless.
+That is how my father describes feeling back then.
 Unable to do anything to help those people.
-The crowd unsure of what they should do standing there, on the street.
+The crowd unsure of what they should do, standing there, on the street.

 Stunned disbelief turned to desperate panic.